You must be the owner of a scenario or have been granted editor access to make changes. Owners can designate others as editors.

 Session Mechanics

-- Screen sharing – Enable participants to share their screen.
-The AI character can “see” it and respond in real time (useful for sales demos or technical troubleshooting).
+- Screen sharing — Enable participants to share their screen.
+The AI character can “see” it and respond in real time, which is useful for sales demos or technical troubleshooting.

 - Scenario context — Provide background information visible to participants.
 You can format this with rich text, bullet points, headers, or attachments (e.g., a resume for an interview scenario).